ichiro-takahashi/snclass/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── interim        <- Intermediate data.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
+    │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, and model summaries.
+    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Data dictionaries, manuals, and other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc..
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures.
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
     │
+    ├── requirements.txt   <- The requirements for reproducing the analysis environment, e.g.
+    │                         generated with `pip freeze > requirements.txt.`
+    │
-    ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes src a Python module.
     │   │
-    │   ├── data           <- Scripts to make datasets
+    │   ├── data           <- Scripts to make datasets.
-    │   │   ├── make_dataset.py  <- Script to make input dataset to learn
+    │   │   ├── make_dataset.py  <- Script to make input dataset to learn.
-    │   │   └── cosmology.py     <- Script to compute distmod
+    │   │   └── cosmology.py     <- Script to compute distmod.
     │   │
-    │   ├── hsc             <- Scripts to load input data or model │   │   ├── dataset.py  <- Script to format input values
+    │   ├── hsc             <- Scripts to load input data or model.
+    │   │   ├── dataset.py  <- Script to format input values.
-    │   │   ├── loader.py   <- Script to load dataset
+    │   │   ├── loader.py   <- Script to load dataset.
-    │   │   └── model.py    <- Script to define DNN architecture
+    │   │   └── model.py    <- Script to define DNN architecture.
-    │   ├── hsc_redshift.py <- Script to train a redshift regression model and predict redshift values │   │                      and to search hyper parameters of the model │   ├── hsc_search.py   <- Script to search hyper parameters of SN classifier │   ├── hsc_sn_type.py  <- Script to train sn classifier and predict for sn types
+    │   ├── hsc_redshift.py <- Script to train a redshift regression model, to predict redshift values, │   │                      and to search hyper parameters of the model.
+    │   ├── hsc_search.py   <- Script to search hyper parameters of SN classifier.
+    │   ├── hsc_sn_type.py  <- Script to train sn classifier and predict for sn types.

 --------